Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Abstract

 \section{Abstract}

 Teaching to improve student models (e.g., knowledge distillation) is an extensively studied methodology in LLMs.
-However, for humans, teaching not only improves students but also improves teachers.
-We ask: \emph{Can LLMs also learn by teaching (LbT)?} If yes, we can potentially unlock the possibility of continuously advancing the models without solely relying on human-produced data or stronger models.
-In this paper, we provide a preliminary exploration of this ambitious agenda.
-We show that LbT ideas can be incorporated into existing LLM training/prompting pipelines and provide noticeable improvements.
-Specifically, we design three methods, each mimicking one of the three levels of LbT in humans: observing students' feedback, learning from the feedback, and learning iteratively, with the goals of improving answer accuracy without training and improving models' inherent capability with fine-tuning.
-The findings are encouraging.
-For example, similar to LbT in human, we see that: (1) \emph{LbT can induce weak-to-strong generalization}: strong models can improve themselves by teaching other weak models; (2) \emph{Diversity in students might help}: teaching multiple students could be better than teaching one student or the teacher itself.
-We hope that this early promise can inspire future research on LbT and more broadly adopting the advanced techniques in education to improve LLMs.
-The code is available at \url{https://github.com/imagination-research/lbt}.
+However, in human education, teaching enhances not only the students but also the teachers by fostering more rigorous and clearer reasoning, as well as deeper knowledge building.
+We ask: \emph{Can LLMs also learn by teaching (LbT) for better reasoning?} If the answer is yes, we can potentially unlock the possibility of continuously advancing the models without solely relying on human-produced data or stronger models.
+In this paper, we provide a preliminary exploration of this question.
+We show that LbT ideas can be incorporated into existing LLM training/prompting pipelines and bring improvements.
+Specifically, we design three methods, each mimicking one of the three levels of LbT: observing students' feedback, learning from the feedback, and learning iteratively, with the goal of improving answer accuracy without training or improving models' inherent capability with fine-tuning.
+We reveal some findings: (1) \textit{Teaching materials that make it easier for students to learn (via in-context learning) have clearer and more accurate logic}; (2) \emph{Weak-to-strong generalization}: LbT might help improve strong models by teaching weak models; (3) \emph{Diversity in students might help}: teaching multiple students could be better than teaching a single student or the teacher alone.
+We hope that our exploration can inspire future research on LbT and, more broadly, the adoption of advanced education techniques to improve LLMs.
+The code and website are at \url{https://github.com/imagination-research/lbt} and \url{https://sites.google.com/view/llm-learning-by-teaching}.